nxabdullah/nxabdullah/README.md

 ### Hey, I'm Abdullah 👋

-I'm a full-stack engineer who loves to breathe life into innovative ideas, harness the power of technology to tackle hallenges, and engineer scalable, extensible, and maintainable systems for the future.
+I'm a full-stack engineer who loves to breathe life into innovative ideas, harness the power of technology to tackle challenges, and engineer scalable, extensible, and maintainable systems for the future.

 ## ⚡️ Current